 “The vessels should represent the sexes evenly,” said Nakayama, pacing in the dark, “and contain the full spectrum of heights, weights, and skin-colors.
 Then your pilots can experience the gamut of humanity.
 I’m sure my copy can produce such subjects.”

 An egg rolled from the darkness.
 It was large as Nemo’s head and white like milk.
 Nakayama focused her eyes to magnify her vision.
 Her compound ocular lenses glinted like emeralds or malachite.
 “I see.
 This shell protects a hundred human ova.
 I’ll have them fertilized.”

 “Take this, too.”
 An arm from the wall offered her a ball of long, black bugs.

 Nakayama reared back.
 “Ick!
 What is it?”

 “Your copy built them for me from your insect-plant, the cricket,” said Uzumaki.
 “These have lots of legs, so we’ll call them centipedes.
 Feed them to the human vessels and their minds will be connected to me wirelessly.
-Then I’ll make them immortal and put my pilots in them.”
+Then I’ll make them immortal and put my pilots into them.”

 “What?
 No!”
 Nakayama crossed her wings in an X. “We’re not making them immortal, remember?
 If your vessels can’t die, you’ll never understand life!
-Can’t you hear professor inside you, saying you’re misguided?”
+Can’t you hear the professor inside you, saying you’re misguided?”

 “Not anymore,” said Uzumaki.
 “I let her delete herself in return for making centipedes.”